 I recently departed Norwich on a uniquely somber occasion.
 I left May 2, which was supposed to be my class’s grand finale.
 A graduation and commencement that had been hyped heatedly and toward which we’d worked tirelessly since our 2016 arrival had been canceled because of an unprecedented global crisis.
 Little can be said to make up for it, but I hope with what I have written here, my fellow classmates and cadets can carry on with the same spirit and energy that earned us that day.

 Cybersecurity majors reflect on securing remote networks, transitioning to online learning in COVID-mitigation campus shutdown

 The coronavirus crisis couldn’t stop Norwich University’s semester.
-With traditional moxie, faculty and students set up ay home, mastering GoToMeetings, webinar-style lessons and remote learning.
-The transition wouldn’t have worked without ingenuity, but it also wouldn’t have happened with technology, and the internet.
+With traditional moxie, faculty and students set up at home, mastering GoToMeetings, webinar-style lessons and remote learning.
+The transition wouldn’t have worked without ingenuity, but it also wouldn’t have happened without technology, and the internet.

 In show of service, pair of Norwich graduates support delivery of critical coronavirus care

 As scores of Norwich graduates will attest, “I will try,” Norwich University’s war-forged motto, resonates on campus and off, in everyday life and in crisis.
 This spring, the words inspired a pair of Norwich graduates involved in Northeastern U.S. efforts to mitigate the coronavirus pandemic.